ERGO: Efficient High-Resolution Visual Understanding for Vision-Language Models: Proposed Method

 \textbf{Region-verification reward.} In many thinking-with-images studies \citep{huang2025high, su2025pixelreasonerincentivizingpixelspace, zheng2025deepeyes}, a reward model $\mathcal{R}$ takes the original image together with the cropped region and query, producing its output $o_{\text{RM}} \sim \mathcal{R}(\cdot|I_{\text{orig}}, I_{\text{region}}, q)$ to guide the policy model.
 However, we argue that \textit{feeding the original image} $I_{\text{orig}}$ into the reward model is \textit{sub-optimal}: the model may rely on the original image instead of the cropped region, introducing unnecessary hints to the query and thereby weakening the objective of self-contained cropping (i.e., ensuring the cropped region alone provides sufficient cues).
 This issue is particularly problematic for coarse-to-fine visual grounded reasoning, which we adopt for efficiency, because low-resolution input images contain little evidence (as target objects are often indiscernible), making self-contained crops essential for question answering.

 To address this issue, we propose the region-verification reward $r_{\text{region}}$, where task performance is evaluated using only the cropped region and the query, \textit{without} access to the original image.
+We reframe the complex task of locating the optimal region into the simpler task of answering the question with a single cropped image.
 If the reward model's prediction matches the GT answer $o_{\text{GT}}$, the policy model receives a reward:

 This design encourages the policy model to identify informative, task-relevant regions that preserve sufficient information for accurate reasoning, without the need for additional annotations.
 In practice, we use a frozen reward model, Qwen2.5-VL-72B-Instruct \citep{bai2025qwen2}.